branflake2267/debugging-express-with-simplehtmlwebpack/README.md

 * [http://localhost:8080](http://localhost:8080) - ./ client

 ### Debugging Client & Server Together
+Debug both the client and server together.
+The webpack dev server provides a reverse proxy to the server.

 * Use the VS Code Launcher `3.
 Launch Client Chrome`
 * [http://localhost:8080](http://localhost:8080) - ./ client